MicrosoftDocs/Managed-Desktop/managed-desktop/get-started/device-registration-methods.md

         2. **Modern Workplace Devices – Shared Device Mode** (this is in case the device was registered by Partner, OEM or, IT admin with **-Shared** appended one of the Intune group tags used by Microsoft Managed Desktop.
 8. Microsoft Managed Desktop assigns the device configuration profiles to devices.
 For more information, see [Device profiles](../service-description/profiles.md).
 The device configuration profiles are defined as:
     1. **Standard**
-    2. **Sensitive data**
+    1. **Sensitive data**
-    3. **Power User**
+    1. **Power User**
 9. Microsoft Managed Desktop validates whether devices are part of the assigned devices in one of the Windows Autopilot Deployment profiles described in step #4.
-    1. If a device is part of one of the Windows Autopilot Deployment profiles created by Microsoft Managed Desktop in your tenant, Microsoft Managed Desktop flags the device as Ready for User in its devices blade for IT admin.
+    1. If a device is part of one of the Windows Autopilot Deployment profiles created by Microsoft Managed Desktop in your tenant, Microsoft Managed Desktop flags the device as **Ready for User** in the Devices blade for the IT admin.
 Partners and OEM don’t have access to the Microsoft Managed Devices blade.
 10. Partners, OEM, or IT admin ship the device to the end-user.
 11. The end-user receives the device and turns the device on and runs through the Windows Out-Of-Box-Experience.
 12. Once the device runs through the steps, the end-user logs in with their corporate credentials.